migueling/domain-driven-design/README.md

-## Domain Driven Design - Lab
+# Domain Driven Design - Lab

-**Goal**
-Design the backend of a product catalog for an e-commerce store.
+Design the backend for an e-commerce product catalog.

-### Domain Model
-A catalog has a list of products which are organized by categories (electronics, clothing, food, books, etc).

-Entities:
-- Products

-Value Objects
-- Category
-- BrandName